-17. Select Polygon from the Type dropdown menu.
+17. Tap the Type dropdown arrow and Select Polygon from the Type dropdown menu.

 18. Tap the plus sign button at the bottom of the New Shapefile window to open the Field Dialog box.
 The field dialog box allows you to define the fields and their corresponding attributes for your shapefile's attribute table.
 Fields can be any type of information such as the landowners name, name of the field you are mapping the boundary for, the date the field was mapped, who mapped the field, etc.